mpizzicaroli/mpizzicaroli.github.io/_posts/2024-4-10-missfile.md

 ![]({{site.baseurl}}/images/monikerfail_outcome.png)
 ![]({{site.baseurl}}/images/monikernohash.png)

-We knew it had been patched otherwise, and we weren’t exposed, and to make it worse, our good Attack Surface Management [SME dropped this lil guy on us](https://www.microsoft.com/en-us/security/blog/2023/03/24/guidance-for-investigating-attacks-using-cve-2023-23397/):
+We knew it had been patched otherwise, and we weren’t exposed, and to make it worse, our good ol' Attack Surface Management [SME dropped this lil guy on us](https://www.microsoft.com/en-us/security/blog/2023/03/24/guidance-for-investigating-attacks-using-cve-2023-23397/):

 > Interaction based on the WebDAV protocol is not at risk of leaking credentials to external IP addresses via this exploit technique.
 While the threat actor infrastructure might request Net-NTLMv2 authentication, Windows will honor the defined internet security zones and will not send Net-NTLMv2 hashes.
 In other words, an external threat actor can only exploit this vulnerability via the SMB protocol.

-So I said fineeeee, lets check some Microsoft Outlook versions just in case.
+So I said fineeeee, lets check some Microsoft Outlook versions just in case something got missed.
 I noted mine, threw some queries into our SIEM, and noticed something odd.
 Version numbers I didn’t recognize.
 I sanity checked myself by pestering a colleague and he hit me with: “1.2024.214.400”, not version ‘WXYZ’ like I expected.

 <p float="center">
 <img src="/images/huhcat.gif" width="100" style="float: center;"/>